RoyElkabetz/CityLearn-MAD-CATS/README.md

 ### Formulating the Battery problem as an MDP

-In order to use search algorithms such as Uniform-Cost-Search (UCS) we need to have a model of the world as a Markov Decision Process (MDP), that we can use for offline planing.
-The given CityLearn environment, as we already mentioned, can be factored into two parts:
+To use search algorithms such as Uniform-Cost-Search (UCS), we need to have a model of the world as a Markov Decision Process (MDP) that we can use for offline planning.
+The given CityLearn environment, as previously mentioned, can be factored into two parts:
-- The **Grid** model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc.), the grid parameters (e.g. electricity price, carbon intensity, etc.) and the buildings' electricity measured data (e.g. non-shiftable load and solar generation).
+- The **Environment** model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc.), the grid parameters (e.g. electricity price, carbon intensity, etc.) and the buildings' electricity measured data (e.g. non-shiftable load and solar generation).
-- The **Battery** model, which consists of the battery's State of Charge (SoC), Capacity, Nominal-Power and so on.
+- The **Battery** model, which consists of the battery's State of Charge (SoC), Capacity, Nominal-Power, and so on.

-Therefore, we formulate the model of the battery as an MDP and together with a predictor that predicts the future behaviour of the grid and each building's electricity consumption and production, we use UCS to find the best plan of battery actions from each state for each building.
+Therefore, we formulate the model of the battery as an MDP, and together with a predictor that predicts the future behavior of the grid and each building's electricity consumption and production, we use UCS to find the best plan of battery actions from each state for each building.

-The battery MDP $\langle S, A, T, R, \gamma\rangle$ we use is the following:
+The battery MDP $\langle S, A, T, R, \gamma\rangle$ parameter swe use are:
-- $S$ is composed of the battery state such that at time step $t$, $s_t  = (SoC_{t} - SoC_{t-1}, SoC_{t}, Capacity_{t})$.
+- The *state*  $S$ is composed of the battery state (SoC derivative, Soc, and capacity) at time step $t$,
+  $s_t  = (SoC_{t} - SoC_{t-1}, SoC_{t}, Capacity_{t})$.
-- $A$ is defined as some discritization of the continuous action space $[-1, 1]$, i.e. $[-1.0, -0.5, -0.1, 0, 0.1, 0.5, 1.0]$.
+- The *action* $A$ is defined as some discretization of the continuous action space $[-1, 1]$, e.g.,
+  $[-1.0, -0.5, -0.1, 0, 0.1, 0.5, 1.0]$.
-- $T$ is given by the physical model of the battery, taken from the CityLearn environment.
+- The *transition* $T$ is given by the [physical model of the battery](#battery model), reverse-engineered from the CityLearn environment.
-- $R$ is a local reward function (cost function in our case) which was handcrafted in a way that would be globally consistent with the CityLearn's utility (explained in detail later).
+- The *reward* $R$ is a [local reward function](#local utility estimation) (cost function in our case) which we handcrafted to be globally consistent with the original CityLearn's utility.

 The goal here is to find a trajectory of battery's charge/discharge actions with minimal cost given a set of world predictions and then execute the single first or the first few actions from that trajectory, and then re-plan.